 Bill and Melinda Gates announce they are ending marriage

-SEATTLE: Bill and Melinda Gates announced on Monday (May 3) that they are divorcing.
+SEATTLE: Microsoft founder Bill Gates and his wife and fellow philanthropist Melinda announced on Monday (May 3) they are divorcing after a 27-year marriage.

+The announcement from one of the world's wealthiest couples, with an estimated net worth of about US$130 billion, was made in a joint statement on Twitter.

+"After a great deal of thought and a lot of work on our relationship, we have made the decision to end our marriage," the two said in a statement posted on the Twitter account of Bill Gates, who co-founded Microsoft.

 The Microsoft co-founder and his wife, who launched the world’s largest charitable foundation, said they would continue to work together at the Bill & Melinda Gates Foundation.